sanzaru/SimpleToast/README.md

 }
 ```

 > **Note:** The toast respects the frame of the view it is attached to.
 Make sure the view has enough room to render the toast.
-Preferably the view should be attached to the most outer view or the navigation view, if available.
+Preferably the toast should be attached to the most outer view or the navigation view, if available.

-To run custom code after the toast did disappear you just simply have to pass a function to the completion parameter:
+To run custom code after the toast disappeared you just simply have to pass a function to the onDismiss parameter:
 ```swift
 import SwiftUI
 import SimpleToast